Arghun-dev/Cypress/README.md

 ```

 **Tip: `find` method is only to call and find child elements and you can not use it to get parent elements**

+**How to find sibling elements in `Cypress` => in order to, we first need to travel to the parent element and then travel to the child element**